(Disclosure: Some of the links below may be affiliate links)

-My desktop computer is a huge tower case with two computers inside and I have three monitors.
-This is probably worth something like 5000 CHF.
+My desktop computer is a large tower case with two computers inside, and I have three monitors.
+Together, it is probably worth something like 5000 CHF.
 And this is not the worse.
 I also have servers.
-I have a huge computer rack (240 cm tall) with seven servers and some networking utilities.
+I have a very tall computer rack (240 cm tall) with seven servers and some networking utilities.

 (I am not kidding, I have this in my office, at home)

 I have probably spent around 6000 CHF on these servers.
-Also, I also have a custom media center, a large flat screen TV and a home cinema system.
+Also, I have a custom media center, a large flat-screen TV, and a home cinema system.
 For probably 2000 CHF more.
-Next, to this, my home automation system is much cheaper.
+Next to this, my home automation system is much cheaper.
 I probably spent about 1000 CHF on it.
 Aside from this, I have a closet full of pieces and components.

 Then I realized how much I was spending on these items and how little I was saving.
-This made me focus on my budget much more.
-So this is not so bad :) And also, managing my 10 computers installation was starting to take some time ;)
+It made me focus on my budget much more.
+So this is not so bad.
+And also, managing my ten computer installations was starting to take some time!

 I do not regret spending money on this.
-This has been and still is, a lot of fun.
-But, I went a bit crazy about it.
+It has been and still is a lot of fun.
+But I went a bit crazy about it.
 I have a lot of material that I do not use today.
 And it takes a lot of room!
 I am planning to downsize a bit.
 I will reduce the amounts of servers I am using.
 For this, I am going to dismount a few servers and sell the parts.
 This will save a lot of room and maybe bring some money.
 If possible, I may also go for a smaller computer rack.
 And I have to go through my computer parts stash to save room.

 My budgeting mistakes were not my only mistakes.
-Recently, I wrote about my 9 biggest investing mistakes.
-Everybody does mistakes.
+Recently, I wrote about my nine biggest investing mistakes.
+Everybody makes mistakes.
 The important thing is to learn from them.
 And never repeat your mistakes.

 What about you?
 What big budgeting mistakes did you make?